dmksnnk/blog/content/howto/Build a Docker image with private repos.md

   - 'Secrets'
 ---

-To build a Docker image that has dependencies from private repositories, we should pass the `.netrc` configuration (see more in [How to access private repos in Go](/howto/access-private-repos-go)).
+To build a Docker image that has dependencies from private repositories, you should pass the `.netrc` configuration (see more in [How to access private repos in Go](/howto/access-private-repos-go)).
 Ideally, this configuration should be passed as a secret:

 ```docker
 FROM golang:1.22.2-alpine3.19 AS deps